 If you or we decide that we should stop acting for you, you are liable to pay our charges up until that point.
 These are calculated on the basis set out in our letter confirming your instructions.

 We are required by law to get satisfactory evidence of the identity of our clients and sometimes people related to them.
 This is because solicitors who deal with money and property on behalf of their clients can be used by criminals wanting to launder money.

 To comply with the law, we need to get evidence of your identity as soon as possible.
 This is explained the accompanying letter.

 We are professionally and legally obliged to keep your affairs confidential.
 However, solicitors may be required by statute to make a disclosure to the National Crime Agency where they know or suspect that a transaction may involve money laundering or terrorist financing.
 If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.
-We may have to stop working on your matter for a period of time and may not be able to tell you why.
+We may have to stop working on your matter for a period and may not be able to tell you why.